ankaAR/bestiario5e/_creatures/demogorgon.md

 ***Multiattack*** Demogorgon makes two tentacle attacks.

 ***Tentacle*** Melee Weapon Attack: +17 al ataque, alcance 10 pies, un objetivo.
-Impacto: 28 (3d12 + 9) bludgeoning damage.
+Impacto: 28 (3d12 + 9) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 23 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target dies if its hit point maximum is reduced to 0.

 ***Gaze*** Demogorgon turns his magical gaze toward one creature that he can see within 120 feet of him.
 That target must make a DC 23 Wisdom saving throw.
 Unless the target is incapacitated, it can avert its eyes to avoid the gaze and to automatically succeed on the save.
 If the target does so, it can't see Demogorgon until the start of his next turn.
 If the target looks at him in the meantime, it must immediately make the save.
 If the target fails the save, the target suffers one of the following effects of Demogorgon's choice or at random: